Top 5 Things to Know Before Starting a Career in Surgical Technology

 While the BLS reports that demand for surgical techs is expected to increase across the U.S. in the next ten years, depending on your precise location, the need for CSTs may be very high or non-existent.

-If you are in a city, chances are there will be plenty of jobs, but some degree of competition for the most sought-after employers.
+If you are in a city, chances are there will be plenty of jobs, with some degree of competition for the most sought-after employers.
 If you are in a more rural area, job availability depends on whether or not there are hospitals and/or surgery centers nearby and the turnover rate of CSTs at those institutions.

 If you are concerned about finding a job after you graduate, ask the school if they help with job placement and what their placement rate is.

 “We have a 100 percent placement rate.
 I don’t like to use that term necessarily, because students are responsible for finding their own jobs after they graduate.
 But I feel that the demand for CSTs in the Pacific Northwest is very high,” Bourbonnais said.
-“One of the largest employers in the state of Idaho is St. Luke’s Regional Medical Center and they are always requesting that we increase our enrollment.”
+“One of the largest employers in the state of Idaho is St. Luke’s Regional Medical Center, and they are always requesting that we increase our enrollment.”

 You can also check the Association of Surgical Technology’s career center page or your city’s Glassdoor or Indeed pages to see how many and how often listings for CSTs are posted.